 Today, the EU announced a proposed tariff of 25% on US goods if President Trump does enforce the planned tariff on steel and aluminum imports.
 The EU seeks to target €2.8 billion worth of imports of US goods to the trading bloc which will include €1.0 billion worth of apparel, consumer and luxury as well as recreational goods, €951 million worth of agricultural goods and €854 million worth of industrial goods.
 The proposed EU import tariffs would result in a tit-for-tat response to US tariffs on exports from the EU.
 Ultimately, the punishment would span a wide range of US exporters.
 With the US-EU trade war on the horizon, here are three forex trades to shine.

-direct competition.
+Trade wars take some time to play out and our first candidate us the EURUSD which puts both main actors in direct competition.
 The trend for the Euro has been to the upside with the economy firing on all cylinders which led to a breakout above its horizontal support area.
 This currency pair is now approaching a key descending resistance level and a sustained move above it will clear the path for the EURUSD to advance back into its horizontal resistance area.
 Forex traders are advised to buy the dips in this currency pair below 1.2250 as it is ready for a major advance.
 The trade war could provide the spark it needs to push higher.

 The CCI is trading above and below the 100 level which identifies extreme overbought conditions.
 Any pull-back in price action will take this indicator into neutral territory, but is predicted to remain above the 0 mark, and confirm a solid buying opportunity.
 Download the PaxForex MT4 Trading Platform now and add this forex trade to your portfolio before a the expected breakout will materialize.